Home Insurance in Spain (2026 Guide): How It Works for Owners, Tenants & Expats

 - Emergency assistance available

-- Suitable for second residences
+- Suitable conditions for second homes or holiday properties

 - Passport or NIE